About Nhan's MetroMinder

 You can zoom in and out using the plus/minus zoom buttons or by pinching on the trackpad or touchscreen.
 You can also zoom to a rectangle that you can specify by holding shift while you click and drag.

-Use the search button to search for a station.
-When you search for a station or click on the station marker, there are buttons to Set, Add and Filter.
-These change which lines are displayed on the map.
-Consider examples with an initial state of the Cranbourne and Frankston lines visible and hitting a button on Huntingdale station (on the Cranbourne and Pakenham lines).
+Use the search button to search for a stop (or also route depending on the page).
+When you search for a stop or click on the stop marker, there are buttons to Set, Add and Filter.
+These change which routes are displayed on the map.
+Consider examples with an initial state of the Cranbourne and Frankston lines visible and hitting a button on Huntingdale station (which is serviced by the Cranbourne and Pakenham lines).

 This can be useful if you want to see trains running between two stations.
 Suppose that I need to take a single train from Caulfield station to Parliament station.
 To view relevant trains, I can first Set lines on Caulfield station then Filter lines on Parliament station (removing the Frankston line).

 Alternatively, suppose that I wish to take the train from Box Hill station to Dandenong station, although to do so I must transfer in the city.
-To view relevant trains, I can first Set lines on Box Hill station then Add lines on Dandenong station.
+To view relevant trains, I can first Set routes on Box Hill station then Add routes on Dandenong station.

-You can show and hide station markers, individual lines, line groups and presets using the layer control in the top right.
-Performance degrades a bit the more station and train markers there are, so filter the lines that you need and hide station markers for the best performance.
+You can show and hide stop markers, routes and presets using the layer control in the top right.
+Performance degrades a bit the more stop and vehicle markers there are, so filter the routes that you need and hide stop markers for the best performance.

 Other sites

-In addition to PTV and operator websites and apps, there are a number of third party projects, commercial and not, that use the PTV API.
+In addition to PTV and operator websites and apps, there are a number of third party projects, commercial and not, that use the DTP public transport APIs.

 Some other projects, covering more public transport modes, include: